-Government agencies in Australia were required in recent years to update their websites to WCAG 2.0 compliance as specified under the NTS; they went from Level A (Single A) by the end of 2012, Level AA (Double A) by the end of 2014.
+Government agencies in Australia were required to update their websites to WCAG 2.0 compliance as specified under the NTS; they went from Level A (Single A) by the end of 2012, Level AA (Double A) by the end of 2014.
 Compliance meant all of the WCAG 2.0 requirements had to met.
 Several other industries including healthcare and other organisations assisting those with disabilities have made accessibility a key requirement for their sites.

 Many other organisations across a range of industries are also following suit.